vndee/redis-data-structures/docs/set.md

 | `clear` | $O(1)$ | $O(1)$ | Remove all items | `DELETE` |

 where:
-- n is the number of items in the set
+- $n$ is the number of items in the set

 ## Basic Usage